multitenancy-project/hc20-verilog/doc/README.md

 Here, we simple assume that packet format is Ethernet, VLAN, IP, UDP header followed by UDP payload where users can define their own custom headers.

 We have a simple indicator to check whether the packet is a `module configuraton` packet.
 Basically, we have a in-hardware cookie to match against the field in the packet, and a specific destination UDP port (i.e., h'f1f2) for those `module configuraton` packets.

+Also, to ensure every data packet will not be processed by partitial configurations, we will drop every data packet if its VLANID matches the specific user ID.

 ------